leedrake5/CloudCal/README.md

 ## References

 Kuhn, M. 2008.
-Building predictive models ni R usnig the caret package.
+Building predictive models iin R using the caret package.
 Journal of Statsitical Software.
 Journal of Statistical Software 28(5): 1-26
 Liaw, A.,  Wiener, M. 2002.
 Classification and Regression by randomForest.
 R News 2(3): 18--22 Lucas-Tooth, H.J., Price, B.J.
 1961.
 A Mathematical Method for the Investigation of Interelement Effects in X-Ray Fluorescence Analysis Metallurgia 64: 149–152
 Speakman, R.J., Shackley, M.S.
 2013.
 Silo science and portable XRF in archaeology: a response to Frahm.
 Journal of Archaeological Science 40: 1435-1443